Global payouts integration guide

 transfer.completed— sent when a transfer completes successfullytransfer.failed— sent when a transfer terminally fails

-Step 1: Create a Recipient with Financial Account
+Step 1: Create a Recipient (Individual) with Financial Accounts

 Create a recipient profile with financial account information.
 The required fields vary by country — see Country-specific details for the full reference.